 Census 2021: Officials to ask 'what cereal do you consume'?

-New Delhi, Jan 10: The census exercise, which begins on April 1 this year, will have some interesting questions on your food habits, including the main cereal used in the household consumption.
+New Delhi, Jan 10: The census exercise, which begins on April 1 this year, will have some interesting questions on your food habits, including the main cereal used in household consumption.

-The enumerators will also seek information related to toilets, TV, Internet, vehicles owned, source of drinking water.
-However, the information on main cereal consumed in the household, being sought for the first time as part of Census exercise to know the food habits of the people.
+The enumerators will also seek information related to toilets, TV, the Internet, vehicles owned, source of drinking water.
+However, the information on the main cereal consumed in the household, being sought for the first time as part of Census exercise to know the food habits of the people.

-According to notification, the Registrar General and Census Commissioner information that will be sought from every household is: whether the family owns a telephone, mobile phone, smartphone, radio or transistor, television, laptop or computer, information on internet, bicycle, scooter, motorcycle, moped, car or jeep or van.
+According to the notification, the Registrar General and Census Commissioner information that will be sought from every household is: whether the family owns a telephone, mobile phone, smartphone, radio or transistor, television, laptop or computer, information on the internet, bicycle, scooter, motorcycle, moped, car or jeep or van.

 However, the centre has made it clear that the mobile number will be sought only for census-related communications and not for any other purpose.